 Since Bogdanovic joined the Kings three years ago, he’s been the poster child of consistency.
 The Serbian guard has a quick first step and a tendency to create for his teammates.
 His three-point shooting is above-average as well.
 With Sacramento, he’s done most of his damage with the second unit, but he always finishes games.
 In a dry free-agent class, a team could come with a significant offer.
 Luke Walton seems to like his game, though, so it’ll be up to the Kings on whether to match a deal or not.

-1. Evan Fournier, Orlando Magic -- Player Option
+1. Evan Fournier, Orlando Magic -- Back with Magic

 STATS: 18.5 PPG, 2.6 RPG, 3.2 APG, 1.1 SPG, 39.9% 3P

 Fournier is enjoying his best year to date.
 The eight-year French pro can get going in a hurry, punishing opposing teams with a confident jumper and versatility on both ends of the floor.
 He’s been a consistent starter for the last six seasons in Orlando, yet he’s just hitting the prime of his career.
-There’s a $17 million option on the line for him next year; however, it may be in his best interest to cash in on his value and get a new deal - whether it’s with the Magic or not.
-That decision will have to come by Oct.
-14 (subject to change).
+Fournier exercised his $17 million player option, making him remain with the Magic.

 Be sure to check out BasketballNews.com's ranking of the top free-agent point guards.